dvfrancis/craftr/README.md

 Digital crafting combines the latest tech with an individual's creativity to create unique craft projects.
 It encompasses paper and card crafts, such as scrapbooking, graphic designs for t-shirts and drinking vessels, fabric crafts, including embroidery, 3D modelling, and adhesive crafts such as stickers, signs, and decals.

-These crafts commonly use a cutting machine, such as a Cricut or Silhouette, or even a laser cutter, like a Glowforge, to create precise designs that can be used with, or applied to, a variety of materials.
+These crafts commonly use a cutting machine, such as a Cricut or Silhouette (or even a laser cutter, like a Glowforge) to create precise designs that can be used with, or applied to, a variety of materials.

-The purpose of this site is to promote Craftr and its special crafting sessions, and allow interested crafters to create accounts so they can register for specific training sessions, that are scheduled for the event.
+The purpose of this site is to promote the Craftr event, allow instructors to create and manage individual classes running on different days, and let interested crafters create accounts to register for chosen classes.

 ### Site Preview